 While speaking has more formality than talking, it has less formality than reading.
 Speaking allows for flexibility, meaningful pauses, eye contact, small changes in word order, and vocal emphasis.
-Reading is a more or less exact replication of words on paper without the use of any nonverbal interpretation.
-Speaking, as you will realize if you think about excellent speakers you have seen and heard, provides a more animated message.
+Reading is more or less an exact replication of words on paper without the use of nonverbal interpretation.
+If you think about great presentations you have seen and heard, you will realize that speaking provides a much more animated and engaging message.